sagemath/trac_to_gh/Issue 7515.md

 # Issue 7515: Improved deprecation and renaming of function and methods.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7515

 Original creator: hivert